mlcraft-io/docs/docs/architecture-and-design/database-design/index.md

 ![Database Architecture Description](/docs/data/db.png)

-The architecture of the database, including relationships between tables, primary and foreign keys, and indexes, is represented in the Database Markup Language (DBML).
-Please refer to [Appendix G](#appendix-g) for the complete DBML representation.
+The architecture of the database, including relationships between tables, primary and foreign keys, and indexes, is represented in the [Database Markup Language (DBML).](https://github.com/mlcraft-io/mlcraft/blob/main/docs/database/mlcraft.dblm)

 This database structure provides flexibility and scalability to the system, allowing convenient management of users, teams, data sources, reports, and other system elements.
 Each database table is designed for a specific purpose and can be extended or modified to meet evolving system requirements.

 :::note
-For the complete DBML representation of the database architecture, please refer to [Appendix G](#appendix-g).
+For the complete DBML representation of the database architecture, please refer to [Database Markup Language (DBML)](https://github.com/mlcraft-io/mlcraft/blob/main/docs/database/mlcraft.dblm).
 :::